hectorgonzalezo/hectorgonzalezo/README.md

 I'm a Music composer, performer and programmer from Guadalajara, Mexico.
 Currently living in Connecticut, USA.

-I'm interested in Electroacoustic music, the use of gestural controllers as musical instruments and algorithmic composition.
+I'm interested in Electroacoustic music, algorithmic composition and developing musical instruments from physical controllers.

+---

+##SuperCollider